1j01/textual-paint/README.md

   --backup-folder FOLDER
                         Folder to save backups to.
 By default a backup is saved alongside the edited file.

+development options:
-  --inspect-layout      Enables DOM inspector (F12) and middle click highlight,
+  --inspect-layout      Enables DOM inspector (F12) and middle click highlight --clear-screen        Clear the screen before starting, to avoid seeing
-                        for development
-  --clear-screen        Clear the screen before starting; useful for
+                        outdated errors
-                        development, to avoid seeing outdated errors --restart-on-changes  Restart the app when the source code is changed, for development
-  --recode-samples      Open and save each file in samples/, for testing
+  --restart-on-changes  Restart the app when the source code is changed --recode-samples      Open and save each file in samples/, for testing
 ```